robmasocco/AOS-TAG/ideas.md

 Returns 0 if the message was read, or -1 and *errno* is set to indicate the cause of the error.

 - *try_module_get*
+- Consistency checks on input arguments.
 - Trylock receivers's rw_sem as reader.
 - Check instance pointer, eventually exit.
-- Check permissions, eventually exit.
+- Check permissions if required (flag), eventually exit.
 - Acquire condition rw_sem as reader.
 - Read current condition value.
 - Atomically increment epoch presence counter.